IBM/iot-analytics-anomaly/README.md

 In this Code Pattern we will show how to publish data stored within an Watson IOT Platform Analytics instance to an external service.
 Once the data is analyzed by the service, the results can then be persisted in the Analytics Platform database.

 Our specific demonstrated use case here is to detect anomalies within a Maximo Asset Monitor dataset using a scikit-learn model, which is externally hosted in a Watson Machine Learning service.
-We'll also demonstrate how to visualize the
+We'll also demonstrate how to visualize the anomalies over time via dashboards.

 When the reader has completed this Code Pattern, they will understand how to: